skyflying/AIS-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/ea4924dd-0976-4317-a07e-e0a49253463a)

+All in all, this analysis includes
+- Data proprecessing
+- Pattern Finding
+- Connect the track line
+- Mapping

 Vessel Track: Build up the track by connecting data points with the MMSI code(or IMO code ) and sorting by the timestamp.
 Also filtering by the timestamp, if the time gap for two consecutive points is more than 4 hours, the tracking line would be split into two-part.